U.S. Route 322 in Pennsylvania: History

 The earliest predecessors of US 322 were several turnpikes.
-The Downingstown, Ephrata, and Harrisburg Turnpike was chartered in 1803, forming the bulk of the highway east of Harrisburg.
+The Downingtown, Ephrata, and Harrisburg Turnpike was chartered in 1803, forming the bulk of the highway east of Harrisburg.
 A brief section from Philipsburg to West Decatur was part of the Philipsburg and Susquehanna Turnpike, with a western terminus at Curwensville.
 From there to Meadville, the highway was the Susquehanna and Waterford Turnpike, which extended north to Waterford.
 The latter two turnpikes were part of the cross-state route known as the Northumberland and Waterford Turnpike.

 These highways were mostly incorporated into the Lakes-to-Sea Highway, which went from Erie east to Atlantic City, New Jersey.
-This route deviated from the early turnpikes in central Pennsylvania, by swinging south from DuBois along US 219 to service Grampain, then north on PA 879 to service Clearfield.
+This route deviated from the early turnpikes in central Pennsylvania, by swinging south from DuBois along US 219 to service Grampian, then north on PA 879 to service Clearfield.
 From Philipsburg, it followed PA 53 to Osceola Mills and State Street and PA 350 to Bald Eagle.
 It then went south along South Bald Eagle Road (at the time also US 220) to Tyrone, then PA 453 and PA 45 meet US 22 at Water Street.
 The two highways bore a concurrency to Harrisburg.
 At the time of their marking, both highways swung north from Mill Creek, following PA 655 to Reedsville, then south to Lewistown, where they resumed the modern alignment.
 From West Chester, the highway followed PA 3 to Philadelphia.
 This highway was numbered as PA 5 in the earliest numbering system in the state.

-US 322, in its original inception, followed PA 5 from Water Street to Meadville, where it continued west on its modern alignment.
+US 322, in its original inception in 1926, followed PA 5 from Water Street to Meadville, where it continued west on its modern alignment.
 Both US 22 and US 322 followed their modern alignments east of Lewistown.

 In 1928, concurrencies with this highway and its PA 5 moniker were deleted in favor of the national number.
 In 1937, US 322 was extended to and through New Jersey, replacing what remained of PA 5 between Harrisburg and West Chester, and PA 61 to Chester.

+In 1933, the eastern terminus was moved from Water Street to Lewistown.

+In 1935, the highway was opened from the Ohio state line to the Mercer County line.

+In 1936, the highway was paved from Union Road to Pitts Road.
+In addition, the terminus was extended to the New Jersey state line.

+Numerous widening projects were undertaken in 1938.

+In 1950, widening from Amity Hall to the current PA 849 intersection was competed.